-The Company believes in a simple, straight-forward compensation program and, as such, Company executives are not provided significant, unique perquisite or other personal benefits not available to all employees.
-Consistent with this strategy, no perquisites or other personal benefits unique to Company executives are expected to exceed \$10,000 annually.
 The Company provides benefits to all employees that it believes are standard in the industry.
 These benefits consist of a group medical and dental insurance program for employees and their qualified dependents, group life insurance for employees and their spouses, accidental death and dismemberment coverage for employees, a Company sponsored cafeteria plan and a 401(k) employee savings and investment plan.
 The Company matches employee deferral amounts, including amounts deferred by named executive officers, up to a total of 6% of the employee's eligible salary, excluding annual cash bonuses, subject to certain regulatory limitations.
+Our use of perquisites as an element of compensation is very limited.
+We do not view perquisites as a significant element of our comprehensive compensation structure.